Our Patient Benefits Grants Programme is your opportunity to apply for projects which directly benefit patients at University Hospital Southampton.

 You must read and sign the terms and conditions of the grant and return to the Charity.

-Once this is received, there will be a direct transfer to the Trust via the cost centre which you provide on the application.
+There will be a direct transfer to the Trust via the cost centre which you provide on the application.

 You will then liaise with your budget holder to arrange purchase of items using the Trust’s procurement process.